 Whether you are hole hopping or sitting in an ice shack, an ice skimmer is a must have tool for any angler.
 For all but the coldest ice fishing trips, a skimmer is enough and it’s cheap too.

-Check out the Eagle Claw Chipper Skimmer from Bass Pro Shops for the only ice skimmer you’ll ever need.
-The 20 inch handle keeps your hands dry and includes stamped on measurements for gauging the thickness of early ice.
+Check out the Scheels Outfitters Chipper Skimmer for the only ice skimmer you’ll ever need.
+The 15 inch handle keeps your hands dry and includes stamped on measurements for gauging the thickness of early ice.

 As great as skimmers are, it probably won’t be sufficient enough for avid tip-up anglers.
 Especially, in northern areas where holes freeze up fast.
 Racing from one tip-up to another every 5 minutes to keep the hole clear is not practical, which brings us to trick number two.